AlSh007/Cloud_Provisioning_System/README.md

 ## Introduction

 This design plan outlines the development of the Cloud Environment Provisioning System designed to run on Amazon Web Services Elastic Kubernetes Service (AWS EKS).
-The system's primary goal is to facilitate the efficient provisioning of cloud environments for developers and less problems to DevOps teams while ensuring robustness, security, and user-friendliness.
+The core objective of the system is to streamline the efficient provisioning of cloud environments for developers, reducing operational challenges for DevOps teams, all while upholding robustness, security, and user-friendliness.

 ## System Overview